CamilaFAssuncao/Dynamic-Application/README.md

 - On clicking the SUBMIT button or pressing ENTER the application will display the weather for the next 5 days
 - The application must be responsive and mobile-friendly

-### 💡 Not sure where to start?
-Split this features into multiple smaller todos (in your code, sketch, ...)

 ### 🌼 Nice to haves (in no specific order)
 - Display a line graph of temperature over time using a library such as Chart.js
 - Remember the user's choice on subsequent visits
 - Allow the user to compare the weather in two cities
 - Use the API of [Unsplash](https://unsplash.com/) to show a photo of the city they entered in the form.

-## Instructions
-1. Create an account on OpenWeather and generate a key
-2. Get the weather data using the native JS fetch() method (if you like, you can also check out axios)